wm3/kotlin-hidden-costs-benchmark/README.md

-# Kotlin Hidden Costs Benchmark
+# Kotlin Hidden Costs Benchmark Android

+This is a reponse to [Kotlin Hidden Costs - Benchmarks](https://sites.google.com/a/athaydes.com/renato-athaydes/posts/kotlinshiddencosts-benchmarks)

-This project is based on the series of blog posts called *Kotlin Hidden Costs*.
+Which in turn is based on the series of blog posts called *Kotlin Hidden Costs*.

 [Part 1](https://medium.com/@BladeCoder/exploring-kotlins-hidden-costs-part-1-fbb9935d9b62)